-Kans nets 200th goal as Tottenham wins in Europa League
+Kane nets 200th goal for Spurs, Milan loses in Europa League

-Harry Kane scored his 200th goal for Tottenham in a 3-1 away victory over Ludogorets in the Europa League on Thursday, while 10-man Benfica came from two goals down to draw 3-3 with Rangers after an equalizer in injury time.
+Harry Kane scored his 200th goal for Tottenham in a 3-1 away victory over Ludogorets in the Europa League on Thursday, while AC Milan’s 24-game unbeaten streak ended with a 3-0 loss to Lille at at the San Siro.

+Ten-man Benfica came from two goals down to draw 3-3 with Rangers after an equalizer in injury time, and Arsenal had to come from one goal down to beat Norwegian club Molden 4-1 at home for its third straight win.

+Leicester routed Braga 4-0, while Celtic was beaten 4-1 by Sparta Prague in Glasgow.

-Also, Roma trashed Cluj 5-0 while Spanish league leader Real Sociedad handed AZ Alkmaar its first defeat halfway through the group stage.
+Also, Roma thrashed Cluj 5-0, and Spanish league leader Real Sociedad handed AZ Alkmaar its first defeat halfway through the group stage.

 KANE DOUBLE CENTURY